nushell/nushell.github.io/book/variables_and_subexpressions.md

 The parentheses contain a pipeline that will run to completion, and the resulting value will then be used.
 For example, `(ls)` would run the `ls` command and give back the resulting table and `(git branch --show-current)` runs the external git command and returns a string with the name of the current branch.
 You can also use parentheses to run math expressions like `(2 + 3)`.

 Subexpressions can also be pipelines and not just single commands.
-If we wanted to get a list of filenames larger than ten kilobytes, we can use an invocation to run a pipelines and assign this to a variable:
+If we wanted to get a list of filenames larger than ten kilobytes, we can use an subexpression to run a pipelines and assign this to a variable:

 ```
 > let names-of-big-files = (ls | where size > 10kb)